 Always keep the controller upright while lifting.
 Some controller sections may contain heavy or special equipment that will cause the center of gravity to be off-center.
 Rigging lengths should be adjusted to maintain the controller in an upright position.
 The angle between the lifting cables and vertical should not be allowed to exceed 45 degrees (Fig. 4).
-Ropes or cables should not pass through the holes in
+Ropes or cables should not pass through the holes in lifting angles or eye-bolts.
+Slings with safety hooks or shackles of adequate load rating should be used.

-Fig. 3 Use of Spreader Bar-Single Section
+Fig. 3 Use of Spreader Bar - Single Section